phenix1229/what-i-learned-in-week-5/README.md

 ## Challenges

 I had some struggles with finding the right selector to make some of the changes or functions.
-There was lots of trial and error.
-Particularly, the Domb and Domber project reinforced the lesson that sometimes a break is needed in order to think more clearly and find the solution.
+I had to go through lots of trial and error.
+Particularly, with the Domb and Domber project where I had to step away for a while.
+This reinforced the lesson that sometimes a break is needed in order to think more clearly and find the solution.

 ---